During our three days in Lake Tahoe, it felt like each hike we went on was more beautiful than the last.

 This flat, meandering loop offers lake views and plenty of forest shade.
 The towering trees covered in bright green moss and blankets of honey-colored pine cones made for a pretty magical setting.

-You may also like: Hiking Lake Tahoe’s Rubicon Trail
+You might also like: Hiking Lake Tahoe’s Rubicon Trail

 Also worthwhile here is the Lakefront Interpretive Trail, a quarter-mile walk along the water.
 I’d recommend spending some time on the edge of the large dock here.
 It’s a great place to observe the lake’s famously clear water.